-Applications must be received no later than TBD, 2019.
+Applications must be received no later than January 17, 2023.
 NOTE: Guidance counselors may set an earlier deadline for materials to be returned to the student's home school in order to mail the applications by the required deadline.
 Guidance Counselors should send all application materials directly to the governor's school(s) to which the students are applying.
 Students applying to multiple schools must rank the schools in order of preference on the top right corner of the Certification of Application Form.
 Applications received directly from students will not be considered.

 - How will students be selected?